SashaStepanyan/support-ticketing/README.md

 Adjust the Dockerfiles, docker-compose files, and Nginx configurations as needed to suit your project requirements and environment variables.

 ### Troubleshooting:
-Use docker-compose logs to view container logs if you encounter any issues during startup.
+Use ```bash docker-compose logs``` to view container logs if you encounter any issues during startup.

-### Conclusion
-This setup provides a comprehensive Dockerized environment for both development and production of your Laravel + MongoDB + Vite (VueJS) + Nginx application.
-Feel free to modify and extend these configurations as your project evolves.

-Happy coding!

----

-## Final Instructions

-1. Place all the Dockerfiles, compose files, and nginx configurations in the **Docker/** folder as shown.
-2. Adjust any paths or commands in the Dockerfiles or compose files as needed for your specific project.
-3. Follow the instructions in the README to build and run your containers in development or production modes.

-This updated configuration should fully match your requirements with everything located in the **Docker/** folder within your project.